QiuYukang/5G-LENA/doc/source/nr-module.rst

 For K0 the gNB calculates (based on the TDD pattern) which is the next DL (or F) slot that follows after (minimum) N0 slots.
-In the current implementation we use N0=0 (Self Contained Slot), as such in this case DL Data are scheduled in the same slot with the DL DCI.
+In the current implementation we use N0=0, as such in this case DL Data are scheduled in the same slot with the DL DCI.

 For K1/K2, the eNB calculates (based on the TDD pattern) which is the next UL (or F) slot that follows after (minimum) N1/N2 slots and calculates K1/K2 based on the